Azure/azure-marketplace-management-extras/README.md

 ### Prerequisites

-The deployment of the azure function requires a series of actions to set up the environment, including the creation of a Marketplace [Managed Application service principal](https://learn.microsoft.com/en-gb/partner-center/marketplace/plan-azure-app-managed-app#choose-who-can-manage-the-application), an Azure service principal, configuring the necessary GitHub secrets and varibles, and deploying the code.
+The deployment of the azure function requires a series of actions to set up the environment, including the creation of a Marketplace [Managed Application service principal](https://learn.microsoft.com/en-gb/partner-center/marketplace/plan-azure-app-managed-app#choose-who-can-manage-the-application), an Azure service principal, configuring the necessary GitHub secrets and variables, and deploying the code.

 ### Create the Azure Service Principal